Sklavit/pet_project/apps/streamlit_ds_chat/README_05_putting_all_togather.md

 Known issues:
-- bokeh don't needed for workers but still is provided
+- Bokeh is not needed for workers but it is still provided.
 - StreamlitAPIException: Streamlit only supports Bokeh version 2.4.3, but you have version 3.5.0 installed.
 Please run `pip install --force-reinstall --no-deps bokeh==2.4.3` to install the correct version.
 - start of coiled cluster takes 1-2 minutes, but this will be the same for any cluster start on any tool
 - hard to acquire good code from code generation; it usually works, but the return value is not exactly what was requested